kylest0kes/bl0ck/README.md

 ## Disclaimers
-Again, this is "for demo proof of concept purposes only" and totallyyy is not intended to be used to block a large list of shitty people on these different websites.
+Again, this is "for demo proof of concept purposes only" and totallyyy is not intended to be used to block a large list of terrible people on these different websites.

 Also, while the application does ask for a username/email and pasword for the various sites, I do not have, and will never implement, any type of code to store your username/email and passwords anywhere.